jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 ![Git repo success message dialog][14]

-Before you move to DevOps Services, do one more thing: enable the Delivery Pipeline service in Bluemix so that you can use several of the build and deployment capabilities later.
+Before you move to Bluemix DevOps Services, do one more thing: enable the Delivery Pipeline service in Bluemix so that you can use several of the build and deployment capabilities later.

 1. On the new app’s overview page, click **ADD A SERVICE**.
 2. For the DevOps category, select **Delivery Pipeline**.